-In a tutorial, you will meet with your tutor, usually in a small group of not more than two or three undergraduates, and present work that is then discussed with your tutor and your tutorial partner(s).
-Most tutors ask you to hand your work in at a prescribed time before the tutorial, and will then read it beforehand, discuss it with you during the tutorial and hand it back to you at the time, perhaps with feedback written on the work, in addition to the feedback you receive through the tutorial discussion itself.
+In a tutorial, you will meet with your tutor, usually in a small group of not more than two or three undergraduates, and consider work that is then discussed with your tutor and your tutorial partner(s).
+Most tutors ask you to hand your work in at a prescribed time before the tutorial, and will then read it beforehand, discuss it with you during the tutorial and hand it back to you at the time, perhaps with feedback written on the work, although the most valuable feedback you receive will come through the tutorial discussion itself.
 To make the most of this opportunity, it is important that you make sure you submit your work on time.
-In the case of an essay, either you may be asked to summarize the arguments in it for your tutor and tutorial partner, or you may be asked to read it out in the tutorial.
+In the case of an essay, you may be asked to read it out in the tutorial.
 In the case of a set of problems, you will be expected to be able to explain your answers to your tutor.
 A tutorial will normally last about one hour.